vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)

-The first few steps of the flow are just basic cleanup.
-The last two steps are the interesting ones, where we parse the file names for the date and title.
+The first few steps of the flow are pretty basic.
+So, let's skip to the step where we get the PDF's title from the file name.

 #### Get the title